internet safety week

 In Kaspersky Daily

-LockBit 3.0 promises to 'Make Ransomware Great Again!' appealing to crowdsourcing in favor of cybercrimes.
+Lockbit 3.0 promises to 'make ransomware great again!' appealing to crowdsourcing in favor of cyber crimes.
 Cybercrime statistics indicate that Lockbit has become the most used ransomware at the moment.

-In CISO Advisor
+In Ciso Advisor

 Podcast

-RedCast | The Information Security podcast – Ransomware
+REDCAST | The Information Security Podcast - Ransomware

-• Available on SoundCloud
+• Available at SoundCloud

 • Free

-Are you not yet subscribed to our newsletter to receive this content weekly by email?
-Then sign up using the link below:
+Are you not yet registered on our newsletter to receive this content weekly in the email?
+Then subscribe through the link below:

 Share the link with your colleagues and friends.